isomerpages/ura-lkywcp/index.md

               url: /laureates/
     - infobar:
         title:
-        subtitle:
+        subtitle: About the Prize
         description: Honouring outstanding achievements and contributions to the creation of liveable, vibrant & sustainable urban communities around the world.
-        button: About the Prize
+        button: More
         url: /about-the-prize/
     - infopic:
         title: Shaping up post-pandemic cities